pennhanlee/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
 * can save the library data in json format and read it back.

+### Algo component

+*class diagram to be inserted*

+API: Algo.java

+The `Algo` component,
+* Can perform algorithmic operation to parse commands
+* Construct data structures to best fit the required algorithm

 ### Common classes